Willetton, Western Australia: Geography

 Willetton is located about 12 km south of the Perth central business district.
 It is built on a section of flat sandy coastal plain that was originally covered with open Banksia woodland and stands of paperbark trees marking the edges of shallow seasonal swamps.

 Willetton is bounded by Karel Avenue to the west, Leach Highway and High Road to the north, Willeri Drive to the east and South Street and Roe Highway to the south.
 Vahland Avenue runs north-south through the suburb.

-At the 2001 Australian census, Willetton had a mostly average-income population of 17,571 people living in 6,300 dwellings, nearly all of which are detached houses on single lots.
-The Australian Bureau of Statistics reported that almost 20% of the suburb's population were of East, Southeast or South Asian origin.
-Retail trade (1,515), property and business services (1,118), manufacturing (944), education (911), and health and community services (904) were the key occupations of Willetton's residents.
+The population has seen a steady increase in the past 20 years, with 19,262 residents recorded at the 2021 Australian census, compared to 17,569 at the 2001 census.
+In 2021, Willetton had a mostly average-income population of 19,262 people living in 6,159 dwellings, nearly all of which are detached houses on single lots.
+The five most common ancestries were Chinese (26.3%), English (23.7%), Australian (18.4%), Indian (10.9%), and Scottish (5.6%).
+In 2021, 33% of Willetton residents were working professionals, 12.3% were clerical and administrative workers, and 11.5% were technicians and trades workers.

 Facilities

-Willetton contains the Southlands Boulevarde shopping centre, with two levels and businesses including two supermarkets, Hoyts cinemas and a food court.
+Willetton contains the HomeCo.
+Southlands Boulevarde shopping centre, with two levels and businesses including three supermarkets, Hoyts cinemas and a food court.
 Opposite the shopping centre across Burrendah Boulevard is the Willetton Sports and Community Centre.
 A light industrial area exists in the north of the suburb near Leach Highway and High Road, containing a Bunnings, pool shops and various trades.
 Three small neighbourhood shopping centres offer local services in the corners of the suburb.

 Adjacent to Willetton on High Road, the Riverton Leisureplex, a large facility with sporting, fitness and recreation facilities opened on 9 November 2001, is operated by the City of Canning, and includes the council's largest library.
 The Willetton Library is located near Southlands Boulevarde.